yutingcxiang/weather-app/README.md

 ## Node-Weather

-A simple app for checking your local weather.
+An app for checking your current local weather.

 Built with [OpenWeatherMap](https://openweathermap.org/api).